 Fallout 3 has The Republic Of Dave, which teeters on this trope.
 It's not too bad a place, but President Dave will have visitors shot if they don't adress him properly, legalised presidental bigamy so he could have another wife, teaches incorrect facts in school, and has convinced everyone he is the only viable candidate, so even though they hold regular elections, they only have one choice, unless the player passes a speech check to convince them otherwise.
 The place used to be the Kingdom of Ted before Dave ousted his father in a coup, believing that a republic is better.
 If his son, Bob, wins the election, he will turn the place into the Empire of Bob and become isolationist.
 (According to background material, this same process has gone on for several generations.)

 In one developer demo for Tropico 4, the dev says "This island is the People's Democratic Republic of Tropico, which isn't democratic, isn't a republic and isn't for the people."
+Also in the game itself, where the Player Character's election slogan is: Vote El Presidente.
+Or Else.

 In Mass Effect, despite the Batarian government styling itself as a Hegemony, no-one in Citadel Space buys it.